 2. Observe and adjust

 You’ve provided the instructions.
 Now have your new board or incoming officer show you how to do it.
 The “Each One Teach One” principle applies here.
 As you’re observing, adjust the course when necessary.
 Encourage and empathize with them, keeping in mind that you were once new to the role as well.

 We all have our individual quirks, and personality will eventually be revealed, especially in the course of training.
 Make time to discover your officers’ own skills, unique experiences, and new strengths they bring to the unit.
 But be sure to recognize their different ways of learning, and be open to let them take ownership of their roles.

 Grow your unit officers.
 Assign sample scenario tasks (e.g. planning an upcoming fundraising event, a membership drive, or volunteer opportunity) and see how they deliver.
 Let them own it.
 It’s like the bonsai trees in Mr. Miyagi’s workshop.
 You have strong roots and all kinds of cool branches.

 Provide support and feedback.
 Work with each officer to set up short- and long-term goals for themselves and the unit, and make sure they know how to use the memberplanet tools available to them.
 On the feedback loop, too, show them what’s been done previously by the unit.
 Encourage them to find ways to innovate and improve efficiency while building on past successes in pursuit of the mission.

-Seek out your officers’ feedback and listen to their perspectives as well.
-Successful learning is a two-way street, and hearing from them will bolster your own knowledge and help you further educate them.
+Successful learning is a two-way street, and hearing from those who are new to the scene will bolster your own knowledge and help you further educate them.